PAYS-upcite/error404Plugin/readme.md

 # Custom Page 404

-This is a plugin whose purpose is to redirect 404 errors toward a proper custom page.
+This is a plugin whose purpose is to redirect 404 errors to a proper 404 static page.

 Developer: Erwan Bourrand